quietlychris/tsuga_linalg/README.md

 - Scalar multiplication
 - Sigmoid operation

-although not all of these are currrently implemented.

 **Where can I learn more?**

 This library is a combination of a couple different previous open-source projects, including: